N NEON OSS

 Clear answers to help you make the right choice

-Does Neon or Supabase have better PostgreSQL compatibility?
+Does Neon OSS or Supabase OSS have better PostgreSQL compatibility?

-Neon offers standard PostgreSQL compatibility with minimal modifications, while Supabase uses vanilla PostgreSQL with additional middleware.
-Both maintain excellent PostgreSQL compatibility, but Neon's approach minimizes vendor lock-in.
+Neon OSS offers standard PostgreSQL compatibility with minimal modifications, while Supabase OSS uses vanilla PostgreSQL with additional middleware.
+Both maintain excellent PostgreSQL compatibility, but Neon OSS’s approach minimizes vendor lock-in.

-Does Neon or Supabase offer better database branching?
+Does Neon OSS or Supabase OSS offer better database branching?

-Neon offers instant copy-on-write cloning that's truly instantaneous and cost-effective, similar to Git semantics.
-Supabase's branching requires provisioning new databases and running migrations, which takes more time but integrates well with Git workflows.
+Neon OSS offers instant copy-on-write cloning that's truly instantaneous and cost-effective, similar to Git semantics.
+Supabase OSS branching requires provisioning new databases and running migrations, which takes more time but integrates well with Git workflows.

-Is Neon or Supabase better for AI and machine learning applications?
+Is Neon OSS or Supabase OSS better for AI and machine learning applications?

-Neon is purpose-built for AI workloads with 80% of its databases created by AI agents.
-Its instant provisioning and scale-to-zero capabilities make it ideal for agentic applications.
-Supabase is also gaining traction in AI but focuses more on comprehensive full-stack development.
+Neon OSS is purpose-built for AI workloads with fast provisioning and scale-to-zero capabilities for agentic applications.
+Supabase OSS is also gaining traction in AI but focuses more on comprehensive full-stack development.

-Does Neon or Supabase cost less for variable workloads?
+Does Neon OSS or Supabase OSS cost less for variable workloads?

-Neon's scale-to-zero model can be significantly more cost-effective for variable workloads since you only pay for active compute time.
-Supabase's instance-based model provides predictable costs but may be less efficient for applications with high variability.
+Neon OSS’s scale-to-zero model can be more cost-effective for variable workloads since you only pay for active compute time.
+Supabase OSS’s instance-based model provides predictable costs but may be less efficient for applications with high variability.

-Is Neon or Supabase better for full-stack web applications?
+Is Neon OSS or Supabase OSS better for full-stack web applications?

-Can you migrate between Neon and Supabase easily?
+Can you migrate between Neon OSS and Supabase OSS easily?

 Yes, since both use PostgreSQL, data migration is straightforward using standard PostgreSQL dump/restore tools.
-However, if you're using Supabase's additional services (auth, real-time, storage), you'll need to replace those when moving to Neon.
+However, if you're using Supabase OSS services (auth, real-time, storage), you'll need to replace those when moving to Neon OSS.

-Do Neon and Supabase meet enterprise security requirements?
+Do Neon OSS and Supabase OSS meet enterprise security requirements?

-Does Neon or Supabase have better enterprise features?
+Does Neon OSS or Supabase OSS have better enterprise features?

-Supabase offers more comprehensive enterprise features including HIPAA compliance, advanced authentication, and organizational controls.
-Neon, now backed by Databricks, focuses more on database-specific enterprise features and AI-native capabilities.
+Supabase OSS offers a broader set of platform features including auth and real-time services, while Neon OSS focuses on database-specific capabilities like branching and scale-to-zero.
 For teams needing both enterprise features and BYOC deployment, dedicated enterprise PostgreSQL platforms may offer the best of both worlds.

 Decision Framework